Class Teacher: Mr Rosser (Year 2 and 3)

 Maths

-Across the term, the children will develop themselves as mathematicians through focusing on mastering the techniques and achieving fluency in addition and subtraction, alongside advancing their knowledge and methods related to multiplication and division.
+Across the term, the children will develop their mathematical skills by focusing on mastering fractions, measurements, and statistics, building fluency in key concepts and applying a range of techniques to deepen their understanding.
 Furthermore, students will engage with the concepts of geometry by developing a thorough understanding of the properties and classifications of various shapes.
-The children will also have daily mastering number lessons.
+The children will also have daily mastering number lessons to secure basic number knowledge.
 Families can support at home by encouraging children to complete short sessions on either Numbots or TTRockstars.

 R.E